 Apart from the music used in Trade Test Transmissions, there were other interesting features to look out for when no programmes were being broadcast.
 It goes without saying a variety of test cards have been used over the years, but in addition, many viewers remember that when colour was new, a whole collection of colour films were regularly broadcast to enable engineers to show off their new stock of colour televisions.
 Favourite daytime offerings were The Home Made Car, Roads to Roam, Journey into the Weald of Kent and Evoluon.
 Again, the TCC has managed to collect most of these.

 One of the highlights of the year for many members of The Test Card Circle is their annual convention.
-This takes place in the market town of Leominster near the Welsh border every April, and includes a whole weekend of nostalgia!
+This takes place in Worcester every April, and includes a whole weekend of nostalgia!

 Some members meet up during the year to produce mini conventions of their own.
 But for those who prefer to save their enthusiasm for the yearly bash, they're kept up to date with events in the quarterly magazine produced by the TCC.
 This contains 52 or more A4 pages and is packed with information and memories.
 Because there is obviously a cost involved in printing, members are charged an annual subscription.